 Because of this dissonance – you did something that violated your own values and principles – you may feel tremendous guilt on top of everything else.
 This pain can be uncomfortable and chronic, and may challenge you long after the fact.

 Remedy the situation.
 First of all, become aware of your feelings about what happened.
 If you repress your feelings and thoughts about the event – the alleged crime, the arrest, everything that followed – you will never be able to learn from it and grow, and you may even compromise your ability to build a solid defense.

 As any respected Southern California Medicare fraud attorney will tell you, the first step in any kind of legal defense is to assess reality.
 It’s less important to assess blame, guilt, wrongness, etc. It’s far more useful to discuss what happened; what motivated you to do it; why you became involved in the first place; and why you didn’t stop even after seeing warning signs.

 Only with these answers can you begin to construct the most appropriate response to your legal situation.
-Connect with the team at the Kraut Law Group.
+Connect with the team at the Kraut Criminal & DUI Lawyers.
 Los Angeles criminal defense attorney Michael Kraut is an experienced former prosecutor who has the track record, compassion, strategic vision, and connections to help people charged with a complicated white-collar crime, like Medicare fraud.